Worcestershire County Council Full Privacy Notice

 You have the right to:

-More information about how to make a request to exercise your rights can be found on our make a Data Protection request page.
+More information about how to make a request to exercise your rights can be found on our Make a Data Protection request webpage.

 Contacts

-If you would like to contact the Data Protection Officer directly, please contact the Council's Corporate Information Management Unit:
+If you would like to contact the Data Protection Officer directly, please contact:

 How to complain

-If you wish to raise the matter directly with the Data Protection Officer, please use the details in the Contacts page.
+If you wish to raise the matter directly with the Data Protection Officer, please use the details in the Contact Us section above.

 You have the right to complain to the supervisory authority, the Information Commissioner's Office (ICO).
 The ICO is an independent body set up to uphold information rights in the UK.
 They can also provide advice and guidance and can be contacted: